 Those who have their own canoes or kayaks (and who are experienced) are encouraged to bring them, as you can easily launch from the shore, and set off to explore Loch Kishorn and Loch Carron - perhaps stopping on Kishorn Island, on the way.
 Rowing boats, small sailing boats and canoes can be hired by the hour in Plockton.
-Also in Plockton, Calum operates his seal watching boat and, from Shieldaig, the Torridon Sea Tour Company offer short trips around Loch Torridon in their beautiful 40 foot custom built catamaran to see the spectacular coastline and scenery, or full day trips to the Isle of Rona, or the Shiant Islands for the more adventurous.
+Also in Plockton, Calum operates his seal watching boat and, from Shieldaig, Gordon Drysdale's Loch Torridon Rib Charter offers trips around Loch Torridon to see the spectacular coastline, and visit places only accessible by sea.

 The area is well served with good places to eat.
 Starting close to home, the Kishorn Seafood Cafe is within easy walking distance and serves delicious local shellfish and crustaceans.

-In Lochcarron (5 miles) you can eat in The Bistro, the Rock Villa and the Strathcarron Hotel.
+In Lochcarron (5 miles) you can eat in The Bistro and the Strathcarron Hotel.

 The Carron Restaurant is just past Strathcarron, and well worth a visit (alongside, is the Carron Pottery and gift shop).
 The Applecross Inn (about 40 minutes along a particularly scenic route) has won several awards for it’s good food, and Judy Fish (the brilliantly named proprietor) is very welcoming and an excellent hostess.
 The Bealach Cafe, nearby, is excellent as is the cafe at the Torridon Stores.
 For special occasions we are fortunate in being within driving distance of some very good and well known restaurants including The Loch Torridon Hotel (about 30 minutes) and, on Skye, the Three Chimneys Restaurant and Kinloch Lodge owned by the well known cookery writer Lady Claire MacDonald.